BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-"You could fight crime without the Superman costume, you know" "Many things I can do here, Superdog."
+"You could fight crime without the Superman costume, you know"<br/>
+"Many things I can do here, Superdog."
 </p>

 <p>
-He smoothes a wrinkle near his knee.
+He smooths a wrinkle near his knee.
 He gazes into the distance.<br/>
 "The Kent disguise allows me to be with the people."<br/>
 "The people?"
 I ask.<br/>
 He looks down at me,<br/>